Home

 β Hydri (beta Hydri)

-β Hydri is a variable sub-giant star in the constellation of Hydrus.
+β Hydri is a variable sub-giant star of spectral class G2 in the constellation of Hydrus.

 β Hydri visual magnitude is 2.8.
-Thanks to its high brightness, β Hydri is clearly visible when observed from locations with dark skyes, and should be also quite easily visible from light polluted areas.
+Because of its brightness, β Hydri is clearly visible to the naked eye when observed from locations with dark skies, and should be also quite easily visible from light polluted areas.

 2.8